shelby-garrison/data-alchemist/README.md

   * See **`error.jpg`** in the root directory for details.
   * Will complete and deploy once a new API key is obtained.
+  * Meanwhile, please run the app locally and try

 ---